pixelshot91/booky/README.md

 (See <https://github.com/flutter/flutter/issues/22856> for issue about this cryptic message and the use of default flavor)

 #### On Linux

-First connect your phonem then mount its content on /media/phone.
+First connect your phone then mount its content on /media/phone.
 You can mount your phone with [adbfs-rootless](https://github.com/spion/adbfs-rootless)
 ```
 $ ./adbfs /media/phone/